InstituteforDiseaseModeling/EMOD/README.md

 ### New campaign parameters

-The following campaign parameters and intervention classes were added.

-The addition of NodeProperties in the demographics file also necessitated the addition of **Node_Property_Restrictions** to control how interventions are distributed based on the property values assigned to each node.
+The addition of **NodeProperties** in the demographics file also necessitated the addition of **Node_Property_Restrictions** to control how interventions are distributed based on the property values assigned to each node.

-The new property type InterventionStatus also necessitated the new campaign parameters **Disqualifying_Properties** and **New_Property_Value** to control how interventions are distributed based on the interventions already received.
-Disqualifying_Properties prevents an intervention from being distributed to individuals or nodes with certain property values. **New_Property_Value** updates the property value after they receive an intervention.
+The new campaign parameters **Disqualifying_Properties** and **New_Property_Value** were added to every intervention to control how interventions are distributed based on properties assigned to individuals or nodes. **Disqualifying_Properties** prevents an intervention from being distributed to individuals or nodes with certain property values. **New_Property_Value** updates the property value after they receive an intervention.

+These are generally used with the the property type **InterventionStatus** to control how interventions are distributed based on the interventions already received.
 For example, a household may be ineligible for clinical treatment for a length of time if they already received treatment during a drug campaign.
-These campaign parameters were previously only available for individuals in the HIV simulation type and were known as **Abort_States** and **Valid_Cascade_States**.
+This functionality was previously only available for individuals in the HIV simulation type and used parameters previously called **Abort_States** and **Valid_Cascade_States**.

-A new CommunityHealthWorkerEventCoordinator was added to set characteristics such as size of shipment, days between shipments, or maximum treatments distributed per day when interventions are distributed by community health workers.

-Several new parameters were added to control effect of vaccines and disease exposure on immunity.
-For example, whether the effect of receiving more than one vaccine is multiplicative or additive or if there are immune boosting or priming effects.

-Detailed descriptions for each of the new campaign parameters will be added shortly.
+The following event coordinators and intervention classes are new for the Generic simulation type and can be used in all other models:

+#### CommunityHealthWorkerEventCoordinator

+The **CommunityHealthWorkerEventCoordinator** coordinator class is used to model a health care worker's ability to distribute interventions to the nodes and individual in their coverage area.
+This coordinator distributes a limited number of interventions per day, and can create a backlog of individuals or nodes requiring the intervention.
+For example, individual-level interventions could be distribution of drugs  and node-level interventions could be spraying houses with insecticide.

+#### ImportPressure

+The **ImportPressure** intervention class extends the **ImportCases** outbreak event.
+Rather than importing a deterministic number of cases on a scheduled day, **ImportPressure** applies a set of per-day rates of importation of infected individuals, over a corresponding set of durations. **ImportPressure** inherits from **Outbreak**; the **Antigen** and **Genome** parameters are defined as they are for all **Outbreak** events.

+#### IndividualImmunityChanger

+The **IndividualImmunityChanger** intervention class acts essentially as a **MultiEffectVaccine**, with the exception of how the behavior is implemented.
+Rather than attaching a persistent vaccine intervention object to an individual’s intervention list (as a **MultiEffectBoosterVaccine** does), the **IndividualImmunityChanger** directly alters the immune modifiers of the individual’s susceptibility object and is then immediately disposed of.
+Any immune waning is not governed by one of the waning effects classes, as **MultiEffectVaccine** is, but rather by the immunity waning parameters in the configuration file.

+#### MultiEffectBoosterVaccine

+The **MultiEffectBoosterVaccine** intervention class is derived from **MultiEffectVaccine** and preserves many of the same parameters.
+Upon distribution and successful take, the vaccine’s effect in each immunity compartment (acquisition, transmission,  and mortality) is determined by the recipient’s immune state.
+If the recipient’s immunity modifier in the corresponding compartment is above a user-specified threshold, then the vaccine’s initial effect will be equal to the corresponding priming parameter.
+If the recipient’s immune modifier is below this threshold, then the vaccine’s initial effect will be equal to the corresponding boost parameter.
+After distribution, the effect wanes, just like a **MultiEffectVaccine**.
+The behavior is intended to mimic biological priming and boosting.

+#### NodePropertyValueChanger

+The **NodePropertyValueChanger** intervention class sets a given node property to a new value.
+You can also define a duration in days before the node property reverts back to its original value, the probability that a node will change its node property to the target value, and the number of days over which nodes will attempt to change their individual properties to the target value.
+This node-level intervention functions in a similar manner as the individual-level intervention, **PropertyValueChanger**.

+#### SimpleBoosterVaccine

+The **SimpleBoosterVaccine** intervention class is derived from **SimpleVaccine** and preserves many of the same parameters.
+The behavior is much like **SimpleVaccine**, except that upon distribution and successful take, the vaccine's effect is determined by the recipient's immune state.
+If the recipient’s immunity modifier in the corresponding channel (acquisition, transmission, or mortality) is above a user-specified threshold, then the vaccine’s initial effect will be equal to the corresponding priming parameter.
+If the recipient’s immune modifier is below this threshold, then the vaccine's initial effect will be equal to the corresponding boosting parameter.
+After distribution, the effect wanes, just like **SimpleVaccine**.
+In essence, this intervention provides a **SimpleVaccine** intervention with one effect to all naive (below- threshold) individuals, and another effect to all primed (above-threshold) individuals; this behavior is intended to mimic biological priming and boosting.

+The following intervention is new for the Vector and Malaria simulation types.

+#### UsageDependentBednet

+The **UsageDependentBednet** intervention class is similar to **SimpleBednet**, as it distributes insecticide-treated nets to individuals in the simulation.
+However, bednet ownership and bednet usage are distinct in this intervention.
+As in **SimpleBednet**, net ownership is configured through the demographic coverage, and the blocking and killing rates of mosquitoes are time-dependent.
+Use of bednets is age-dependent and can vary seasonally.
+Once a net has been distributed to someone, the net usage is determined by the product of the seasonal and age-dependent usage probabilities until the net-retention counter runs out, and the net is discarded.

 For more information, see the complete [EMOD documentation](https://institutefordiseasemodeling.github.io/EMOD/index.html).